Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Introduction

 We consider the black-hole solution of the theory, boost it using Galilean boosts and then we make all parameters of the solution including the velocities, $\vec x$-dependent.
 We then proceed with the standard analysis introduced in \cite{Bhattacharyya:2008jc}: we solve the bulk equations of motion order by order in boundary derivatives and compute and renormalize the (fluid) stress-energy tensor.
 We also calculate the entropy current and consider the thermodynamic relations.
 What we find is as follows:

 \begin{itemize}

-\item The stress-energy tensor is expressed in terms of the fluid variables: velocity field $v^i$, energy density $\mathcal E$ and pressure $P$, but also contains the (particle number) density $n$ and external source $\mathcal A_i$ associated to the $U(1)$ symmetry current.
+\item The standard stress-energy tensor we obtain from the holographic calculation is expressed in terms of the fluid variables: velocity field $v^i$, energy density $\mathcal E$ and pressure $P$, but also contains the (particle number) density $n$ and external source $\mathcal A_i$ associated to the $U(1)$ symmetry current.
 It satisfies the condition for Lifshitz invariant theories $z\mathcal E = (d-1) P$.

-\item By comparing the stress-energy tensor and the constraints in the bulk equations of motion, we find that the conservation law of the stress-energy tensor is different from that of relativistic theories but agrees with that in the Newton-Cartan theory.
+\item By comparing the stress-energy tensor and the constraints from the bulk equations of motion, we find that the conservation law of the stress-energy tensor is different from that of relativistic theories but agrees with that in the Newton-Cartan theory.
 In \cite{Hoyos:2013qna} the stress-energy tensor required a modification (improvement) in order to satisfy the trace Ward identity.
 Our stress-energy tensor satisfies the Ward identity without such a modification.
+It is Milne-boost invariant but is not gauge invariant.

 \item The role of the (unbroken) U(1) symmetry in this class of theories is important.
 It should be noted that this U(1) symmetry is responsible for the Lifshitz background bulk solution.
 We find that it behaves very closely to the U(1) mass conservation symmetry in non-relativistic hydrodynamics.